Stopping Anxiety

 From Hurting Your Marriage

 Anyone married to someone with anxiety disorder can attest to how much the condition can affect a relationship on a day-to-day basis.
-While the disorder can have a variety of negative effects, it can be particularly hazardous to the health of a romantic relationship.
+While anxiety can have a variety of negative effects, it can be particularly hazardous to the health of a romantic relationship.

-According to the ADAA study, a spouse with anxiety is less likely to have a healthy and supportive relationship with their partner, as compared to people without the disorder.
-A marriage where one or both spouses have an anxiety condition is two times more likely to have at least one relationship problem, such as regular arguments and social withdrawal.
-The anxious partner is also three times more likely to avoid being intimate with their significant other.
+According to the ADAA study, a spouse with an anxiety disorder is less likely to have a healthy and supportive relationship with their partner, as compared to people without.
+A marriage where one or both spouses have anxiety is two times more likely to have at least one relationship problem, such as regular arguments and social withdrawal.
+While experiencing symptoms of anxiety, individuals are three times more likely to avoid being intimate with their significant other.

-Anxiety can make the world terrifying for the affected spouse, hindering their ability to maintain a job, open up to others, and try out new experiences.
-The overwhelming feeling can impel the anxious spouse to build up emotional walls as protection from the perceived harm lurking around every corner, making it impossible to form the bond essential for a happy marriage.
+Anxiety can make the world feel terrifying, hindering your ability to maintain a job, open up to others, and try new experiences.
+The overwhelming feelings of anxiety can cause you to build up emotional walls as protection from harm that feels like it is lurking around every corner.
+This can dramatically impact any relationship.

-Anxiety in marriage presents a challenge for the other half trying to help and care for the loved one with anxiety.
-Over time, this can give rise to difficult feelings, such as frustration, resentment, anger, sadness, guilt, or hopelessness, which may strain the marriage too much for it to survive.
+Anxiety in marriage presents a challenge for the other half trying to help and care for their loved one with anxiety.
+Over time, this can give rise to difficult feelings, such as frustration, resentment, anger, sadness, guilt, or hopelessness, which may strain your marriage.

 Being Married to a Person with an Anxiety Disorder

-As the spouse of someone with anxiety, don’t consider it selfish to take care of yourself while you look after your partner.
-It is important to focus on your own care to help you neutralize the highly emotional situation.
-Maintaining your well-being can help you remain strong, calm, and responsible when you need to cover more than your share of household chores.
+As the spouse of someone with anxiety, don’t consider it selfish to take care of yourself while you provide support for your partner.
+You can’t pour from an empty cup.
+Maintaining your well-being can help you remain healthy.
 You may also consider the benefits of counseling if anxiety is hurting your marriage.

-The presence of a psychological condition, such as an anxiety disorder, in your spouse can have profound effects on your marriage.
+Anxiety can have profound effects on your marriage.
 It does not mean, though, that your relationship is doomed.
-Thankfully, anxiety disorders are better understood today and treatment options are available to manage them.
+Thankfully, anxiety disorders are treatable and respond well to therapy.

 If you or your spouse have an anxiety disorder that is disrupting your marriage and quality of life, you have the power to seek help.
-It can be difficult to convince your partner to seek diagnosis and treatment, but you need to secure professional help if anxiety is present in your marriage.
+It can be difficult to admit that anxiety may be impacting your relationship, though it is likely you will be glad that you did.

 Related Articles: